 Add to it the 4 orbital settings that allow for adjusting the cut aggressiveness, and you got yourself a real beast.
 A very well-engineered, powerful tool that will handle any type of project you can have in mind.

 It’s one of the smoothest, most accurate cutting cordless jigsaws on the market.
 The barrel grip allows for much control and maneuverability, as well as cuts in awkward and hard-to-reach places.
 All the controls are located in a way that you can access them easily with your fingers while working, making it indeed one hand-controlled tool.

 There is no typical trigger button controlling the speed but a speed dial and a slider on the side of the tool.
 While this may be awkward speed control for some, it provides fully one-handed control of the tool, as mentioned above.

-Barrel grip allows for cuts in awkward and hard to reach places, and The ergonomics are spot on making the tool very easy to use and feeling very well in your hand.
+The Barrel grip allows for cuts in awkward and hard-to-reach places, and the ergonomics are spot on, making the tool very easy to use and feeling very well in your hand.

-Led light is bright and will let you see the cut line even in dim conditions.
+The led light is bright and will let you see the cut line even in dim conditions.
 It also features a dust blower to keep the cut line free from debris.
-The tool-less bevel change is handy, and the detents on the shoe allow to set the cutting angle to 0, 15, 30, and 45 deg.
+The toolless bevel change is handy, and the detents on the shoe allow you to set the cutting angle to 0, 15, 30, and 45 deg.

 The dust blower works better at higher speeds, and contrary to what many people say, you are able to connect this jigsaw to a dust extraction system.
 All you need to do is place the dust extraction shroud onto the finger guard and then slide the dust chute from the back until it snaps onto the shroud.